JackDBaldry/Twenty-One-Pllots/README.md

 Testing

-We needed a good way to test whether the game was user friendly and made sense to someone who had no involvement in the development of the game, so we did black-box testing to ensure it all worked smoothly and in an understandable way.
+We needed a good way to test whether the game was user-friendly and made sense to someone who had no involvement in the development of the game, so we did black-box testing to ensure it all worked smoothly and in an understandable way.

 Team coding

 Since it was a team project, it came with issues such as source control and labour division.
-To overcome these issues we would use task allocation and good communication to make sure that we weren't working on the same important task simultaneously and that everyone had a similar workload.
+To overcome these issues we used task allocation and good communication to make sure that we weren't working on the same important task simultaneously and that everyone had a similar workload.

 ## License